TBD54566975/developer.tbd.website/docs/web5/learn/decentralized-web-nodes.md

 ## Authorization

-DWNs have two mechanisms to allow others access to read, write, or delete data on you node.
+DWNs have two mechanisms to allow others access to read, write, or delete data on your node.

 - **Permissions:** Allow someone access to read, write, or delete specific data records on your node.
 - **Protocols:** Install a protocol that lets you define data types and authorization for a decentralized web app.